PaperMC/mache/readme.md

 anyone else who wants to use it for their own purposes.

 This repository is analogous to MCPConfig from Forge ([NeoForm now in NeoForged](https://github.com/NeoForged/NeoForm)).
-This is a separate project so we could focus the output to be centered around our tooling for our purposes, and we could customize the output however we like.
+This is a separate project so that we could focus the output to be centered around our tooling for our purposes, and we could customize the output however we like.

 Goal
 ----